-Instinctively I reach for my necklace and the detective’s gaze dips to watch as I run my fingers along the delicate silver chain and pendant.
+Instinctively, I reach for my necklace and the detective’s gaze dips to watch as I run my fingers along the delicate silver chain and pendant.

-“Interesting choice of jewellery,” he murmurs and I blush.
+“Interesting choice of jewelry,” he murmurs and I blush.
 I can’t help it.
 It’s like he knows that the three sixes spelt out in diamonds are connected to the man he’s hell-bent on capturing.
 “Tell me, do you like dancing with the devil, Miss Miller?”

 “I don’t dance with anyone, Detective Peters.
 I don’t frequent nightclubs of any kind anymore.
 But you knew that already.”